Healing Performance Program

-The Other Side of Hurt was the journey of the ensemble members in exploring the first time they got hurt in their lives and how from this specific experience they kept moving far away from their individual self and power.
-During the process of developing this piece, they gave to themselves the opportunity to re-write and heal that experience and build a more empowered self.
+The Other Side of Hurt was the inaugural journey of the ensemble members in exploring the first time they were hurt in their lives and how, from this specific experience, they kept moving far away from their individual self and power.
+During the development process, they gave to themselves the opportunity to re-write and heal that experience and to build a more empowered self.

-Some of the life-topics they addressed included physical, verbal and sexual violence, spiritual struggles and the questioning of Christianity, incarceration within the trans and gender non-conforming community, domestic violence, self-harm, mental health, and suicide, among many others.
+Some of the life-topics they addressed in this piece included physical, verbal and sexual violence, spiritual struggles, incarceration (within the trans and gender non-conforming community), domestic violence, self-harm, mental health, and suicide.